mydosh/doshcurrency/README.md

 ## Blockchain analysis resistance

   The ability of tracing the money flow, identify the owners of the coins, determine wallet balances.
 The ability to make such analysis is due to the fact that all the transfers between addresses are transparent: every input in a transaction refers to a unique output.
 Moreover, users often re-use their old addresses, receiving and sending coins from them many times, which simplifies the analyst’s work.
-It happens unintentionally: if you have a public address (for example, for donations), you are sure to use this address in many inputs and transactions.
+It happens unintentionally: if you have a public address for example ( donations ), you are sure to use this address in many inputs and transactions.

 ## Ring signature